AyrA/CommandoCheatTool/README.md

 ## Usage

-Simple double click the tool and set the values as desired.
+Simply double click the tool and set the values as desired.
 Click the links for more information.
 Each gun has a tool tip text that shows more information about it.